vincelwt/RaspberryCast/README.md

 That's it.

 The installation script will:
-- Install the necessary dependencies
+- Install RaspberryCast & the necessary dependencies
-- Install RaspberryCast
 - Autostart RaspberryCast at boot (added to /etc/rc.local)
 - Reboot (necessary to print logs on first use)
 You can review the [install script](https://github.com/vincent-lwt/RaspberryCast/blob/master/setup.sh).